raygervais/raygervais.dev/content/posts/2020/01/introducing-ray-gervais-dev/index.md

 - Mobile Responsiveness.
 Because I'm opting to start off without a CSS framework, I'm anticipating some responsive issues on the smaller devices such as the simplistic navigation bar for example.
 - SEO is going to be interesting, I'm expecting my Google Analytics to report a drop in interest if Gridsome's default crawler settings are too aggressive or restrictive for search engines.
 We'll fix that in time and laugh about it once all resolved.

-# Follow Up Post
+## Follow Up Posts

-- Developing My Site using Gridsome, VueJS, Apollo, and Markdown.
+- Porting my WordPress Site to a JAMStack